BeTomorrow/react-native-file-logger/README.md

 Append the given string to the log file with the specified log level.
 The string will be formatted with the current time and log-level.

-### FileLogger.write(level, str)

-Append the given string to the log file with the specified log level.
-The string will be formatted with the current time and log-level.

 ### FileLogger.writeRaw(level, str)

 Append the given string to the log file with the specified log level.
 The string will be written unformatted.